 - For the quote in the beginning I copied the block from another template I used.
 I just changed the emoji and text.
 It reads: a little progress every day adds up to big results.

-- I created the titles by typing /heading 2.
-Then I selected my title and chose ‘mark as code’.
-Afterwards, I changed the colour to yellow.
+- I created the titles by typing regular text.
+Then I selected my title and chose ‘colour’ in the menu.
+There, I changed the background colour to blue.

 - You get the dividers by simply typing /divider.